-Another PS5 bug is here and users are literally encountering the PS5 Rest Mode Crashing Issue which is a bit of a mess.
-As the PS5 is new in the market, plenty of game bugs or errors are appearing to the users.
-Meanwhile, the PS5 system has its own set of errors or crashing issues which is unbearable.
-Now, if you’re also facing the rest mode crashing issue then check out this article to possibly fix the issue.
+Another PS5 bug is here, and users are encountering the PS5 Rest Mode Crashing Issue, which is a bit of a mess.
+As the PS5 is new in the market, plenty of game bugs or errors appear to the users.
+Meanwhile, the PS5 system has its own set of errors or crashing issues, which is unbearable.
+Now, if you’re also facing the rest mode crashing issue, check out this article to possibly fix the issue.

-It seems that with every generation release, gaming consoles do have multiple issues with the game compatibility, previous generation controller compatibility, saved game data transfer issue, game crashes, performance issues, and a bunch of error list as well.
-Though the Rest Mode is available from PS4, somehow the PS5 users aren’t finding it that useful due to game crashes or even loss of saved game progress.
+It seems that with every generation release, gaming consoles have multiple issues with game compatibility, previous generation controller compatibility, saved game data transfer issues, game crashes, performance issues, and a bunch of error lists.
+Though the Rest Mode is available on PS4, PS5 users aren’t finding it useful due to game crashes or even loss of saved game progress.

 How to Fix PS5 Rest Mode Crashing Issue

-Plenty of PS5 users have reported the same problem that whenever they put their PS5 console into the Rest Mode, it apparently crashes the system or game which basically leads to the database rebuild.
+Plenty of PS5 users have reported the same problem whenever they put their PS5 console into the Rest Mode; it crashes the system or game, which leads to the database rebuild.
 Sometimes it can also automatically turn off the console forcefully.

-But the most irritating thing is that the Rest Mode crashing issue causes the loss of the saved game data permanently.
-That means you’ll have to play the game session or checkpoint again to save the data.
+But the most irritating thing is that the Rest Mode crashing issue permanently causes the saved game data to be lost.
+You must play the game session or checkpoint again to save the data.
 Meanwhile, Spider-Man: Miles Morales, Godfall, Demon’s Souls, and Call of Duty: Black Ops Cold War players are complaining mostly.

 Though PS5 users can’t save game data to USB thumb drives, having a PlayStation Plus subscription pack will do the job.
-But losing the saved game data is not acceptable at all and it basically ruins the gaming experience too on a next-gen costly gaming console.
+But losing the saved game data is not acceptable at all, and it ruins the gaming experience too on a next-gen costly gaming console.

 It’s also worth noting that Insomniac James Stevenson has responded on a tweet.